randax/kafka-streams-workshop/README.md

 ### Export data to Elasticsearch

 It may be time to ask yourself the question, why am I doing all of this?
-If you didn't know, your colleague Elise has already built the first version of the new audiobooks search frontend app.
+If you didn't know, your colleague Cecilie has already built the first version of the new audiobooks search frontend app.
 Start it up:

     docker-compose up -d audiobooks-search

-Elise have chosen _Elasticsearch_ as her backend because she believes that it can deliver what she needs from a search backend, and has even prepared some index mappings to use.
-Open the search app that she has created by navigating to http://docker:3001/ (again replace docker with whatever host you use).
+Cecilie have chosen _Elasticsearch_ because she believes that it can deliver what she needs from the search backend, and she has even prepared some index mappings to use.
+Open the app [audiobooks-search](http://dockerhost:3001) that she has created.

 Notice something?
 No books, right?

-Let us help Elise with populating the Elasticsearch index.
+Let us help Cecilie with populating the Elasticsearch index.
 Register an Elasticsearch Sink connector:

-    curl -X POST -H 'Content-Type: application/json' -d @./connectors/elasticsearch-sink-books.json http://docker:8085/connectors
+    curl -X POST -H 'Content-Type: application/json' -d @./connectors/elasticsearch-sink-books.json http://dockerhost:8085/connectors

-Try the search app again, and you should find books.
-It is time to ask Elise to buy you a coffee!
+Try the search app again, and feel the joy.
+It is time to ask Cecilie to buy you a coffee!